jchoi2507/CoppeliaSim_Remote_API/README.md

    - Attempting to run the programs in this repository with b0-based software will not work !!

 ### [The move_L function](https://youtu.be/CVoV08T0Aqo?t=948)
-- Credits to Mechatronics Ninja on YT for providing the code in MATLAB, which I then translated to Python
+- Credits to Mechatronics Ninja on YT for providing the code for the move_L function in MATLAB which I then translated to Python

 ### General questions
 - I highly recommend posting a question on the [CoppeliaSim Forums](https://forum.coppeliarobotics.com/) with any Coppelia software-related questions